 - 1. In the event of vessel in the fleet, or a member of the crew, being in distress the standard procedure for alerting others of the nature of the distress should be adopted (Call on Channel 16, DSC, flares etc) - 2.
 Inform the fleet of the incident by the appropriate means, typically the VHF working channel - 3.
 Apply immediate appropriate first aid treatment to a patient. - 4.
 It is the responsibility of the skipper or person in charge on the vessel to control the communications with the coastguard and emergency services and to decide appropriate action. - 5.
 The Race Officer should relay the nature of the distress to other competitors. - 6.
 Other competitors should provide assistance as appropriate reporting their ability to assist to the coastguard.

 8. Supporting Documents

 - CYC Notice of Race

 - CYC Sailing Instructions

 - CYC Marks

 - CYC River marks

-- CYC Covid 19 guidance for sailors

-- RYA Cymru wales Covid -19 guidance for sailing and racing with mixed households
+- CYC "On The Day" OTD Cruiser risk assessment

 9. Risk Assessment